Instructions for Authors

 When submitting papers for publication please take the following requirements into consideration:

 1. The length of the article should be between 27 thousand and 36 thousand characters (with spaces, including literature, tables, graphes, appendixes etc.) that mean approximately 15-20 typewritten pages.
-At the beginning of the article please write a 250-300 words long abstract that contains the aims of the paper, the methodology, the most important results and recommendations (the four aspect of the articles explicitly displayed).
+At the beginning of the article please write a 250-300 words long abstract that contains the aims of the paper, the methodology, the most important results and recommendations (the four aspects of the articles explicitly displayed).
 In addition, to the abstract please provide 3-5 keywords.

 3. Charts and graphs should be appropriately formatted and sent in separate files or pages (if it is necessary in .zip format).
 Please supply them with numbering and title and indicate their approximate place in the text.
 To avoid unnecessary long articles, we recommend to use at most 3-4 graphs per article.
 In case of diagrams please send us the original Excel where the raw data and the graph are available; by other illustrations (for instance pictures) we require .jpg files in good resolution.
 The sources should be listed below the charts and graphs even if they are own editions.